 The high attenuating crescent sign represents an acute haematoma within either the mural thrombus or the aneurysm wall, especially when detected on unenhanced CT scans.
 It is a specific sign of impending abdominal aortic aneurysm (AAA) rupture or so-called contained rupture.

-The walls of arteries and veins are composed of endothelial cells, smooth muscle cells and extracellular matrix (including collagen and elastin).
-These are arranged into three concentric layers: intima, media and adventitia.
+Blood vessels, namely arteries and veins, are composed of endothelial cells, smooth muscle cells and extracellular matrix (including collagen and elastin).
+These are arranged into three concentric layers (or tunicae): intima, media and adventitia.

 The Hoffman-Rigler sign is a sign of left ventricular enlargement inferred from the distance between the inferior vena cava (IVC) and left ventricle (LV).

 On a lateral chest radiograph, if the distance between the left ventricular border and the posterior border of IVC e...

 Hughes-Stovin syndrome (HSS) is a vasculitis that predominantly affects large vessels.
 The disease bears some resemblance to Behcet disease.

 It predominantly occurs predominantly between the 2nd to 4th decades.
 There is a recognised male predilection.